-This topic discusses how to correlate the proper source type to data that you index into Splunk Enterprise.
+This topic discusses how the "Set sourcetype" page helps you correlate the proper source type to data that you index into Splunk Enterprise.

-The purpose of data preview is to help you apply the right source type to your incoming data.
+The purpose of the "Set sourcetype" page is to help you apply the right source type to your incoming data.
 The source type is one of the default fields that Splunk Enterprise assigns to all incoming data.
 The source type determines how Splunk Enterprise formats your data during indexing.
 By assigning the correct source type to your data, the indexed version of the data (the event data) will look the way you want it to, with proper timestamps and event breaks.

 Splunk Enterprise comes with a large number of predefined source types.
 When consuming data, in most cases, Splunk Enterprise attempts to automatically assign the correct source type to your data and process the data appropriately.
 If you have specialized data, you might need to manually select a different predefined source type to the data.
 In other cases, you might need to create a new source type with customized event processing settings.

-- See what your data will look like without any changes, using a default source type that Splunk Enterprise automatically assigns.
+- See what your data will look like without any changes, using the default event processing configuration that Splunk Enterprise automatically applies.

 - Apply a different source type to see whether that offers better results.

 - Modify settings for timestamps and event breaks to improve the quality of the indexed data and save the modifications as a new source type.

 - Create a new source type from scratch.